 As mentioned previously, John Reid was the chief representative of the East Jersey Proprietors, while William Emley represented West New Jersey.
 A discussion of William Penn’s motives in all this would merit a separate post, but I fear I will lose what little audience I have if I pursue it.
 Suffice it to say, Penn had a colony of his own to care about, and no particular interest in promoting or advantaging one that lay across the river.
 Coxe felt the loss of Penn’s support very keenly.

 Coxe complained that West Jersey was never properly mapped the way East Jersey was, and that East Jersey had the advantage thereby.
-He urged the West Jersey resident to have a proper map drawn up showing its dimensions and the locations of barren areas.
+He urged the West Jersey residents to have a proper map drawn up showing its dimensions and the locations of barren areas.
 He also mentioned that George Keith and John Reid had “a pretty policy” in which they mapped West New Jersey on its southerly end much larger than it actually was.